Rugs buying guide: the best and coolest rugs for your home

 Those all important finishing touches

-Now you've nailed the most important part and are smugly awaiting the arrival of your dream rug, it's time to bag some seriously stylish finishing touches to give your room that chic overhaul it so deserves.
+Now you've nailed the most important part and are smugly awaiting the arrival of the dreamiest, coolest rug, it's time to bag some seriously stylish finishing touches to give your room that chic overhaul it so deserves.

 Cushions

 "I have too many cushions", said no-one ever.
-Pick out one dominant colour from your rug and play matchy-matchy with your soft furnishings.
+Pick out one donimant colour from your rug and play matchy-matchywith your soft furnishings.
 Cushions will tie the whole look together.

-As soft as some rugs may look, sadly you can't snuggle up in them, so that's where soft furnishings come in.
-When shopping for throws, pick shades that match your rug and drape over your sofa to tie the whole room together.
+As soft as some rugs may look, sadly you can't snuggle up in them – so that's where soft furnishings come into play.
+When shopping for throws, pick shades that match your rug and drape over your sofa to create one cohesive colour scheme.

 Side tables

-A side table is a living room must-have, so snap up a statement piece that'll compliment your chosen rug perfectly.
-Top it up with coffee table books and a candle (or five) and et voila.
+A side table is a living room must-have, so snap up a statement that'll match your chosen rug nicely.
+Top it off with a coffee table book and a candle (or two) and there you have it – a cosy space to enjoy after a long day of work.

 Furniture

-Now for the pièce de résistance to really complement that new rug of yours... a posh piece of furniture (minus the posh price tag).
-From pouffes and stools to stylish storage solutions, we've got it all.
+Now for the pieces that really pull your room together... a posh piece of furniture (minus the posh price tag).
+From cosy chairs to stools and stylish storage solutions – we've got it all.

 Taking care of your rug (the boring bit)

-We regret to inform you that unlike cats, rugs aren't actually self-cleaning.
-Follow our no-fuss rug cleaning guide and incorporate these 3 simple steps into your cleaning routine for a sparkly clean showstopper...
+We regret to inform you that, unlike cats, rugs aren’t actually self-cleaning.
+As much as we wish they were, even the best rugs need a little TLC to stay looking their best.
+The good news?
+Keeping your rug fresh doesn’t have to be complicated.
+Follow our no-fuss rug cleaning guide and incorporate these three simple steps into your regular cleaning routine to keep your rug vibrant, hygienic, and a true sparkly-clean showstopper in your space.

 Wash it